 Make your objectives clear

 Each of these components is broader in terms of perspective than the one that precedes it.
 The scope of the problem means introducing readers to a problem with broad social implications.
 This is true regardless of how scientific or technical the topic is.
-All research is motivated by a solution to problems that affect human society.
+All research is motivated by a solution to problems that affect human society.Â

 The literature review provides an account of the research that has gone into investigating the problem that you are interested in.
 For your objectives, you begin to narrow things down even more.
-The objectives describe the specific aspect or aspects of the problem that you are investigating or working toward solving.
+The objectives describe the specific aspect or aspects of the problem that you are investigating or working toward solving.Â

 The method refers to the instruments that you use to collect data or conduct data analysis.
 In the introduction, only a brief mention should be made of the introduction.
 The details should be reserved for the method section.
+Think of the rest of the paper--the method, analysis, and results--as the opportunity to showcase the credibility of the previously mentioned results.Â

 Now, let's take a look at each of the components of a properly written introduction to give you a better idea of how to write your own.
 In the process, we will also use real or even mock examples to demonstrate the best approach to take.

-This refers to the extent or range of the subject matter that your research topic addresses or pertains to.
+The problem scope in research refers to the extent or range of the subject matter that your research topic addresses or pertains to.
 One must be careful in choosing the scope of the problem.
 On the one hand, it should never be too broad.
-On the other, it can almost always never be too narrow.
+On the other, it can almost always never be too narrow.Â

 The problems facing this world are too big and too complex to go "big" when it comes to doing research.
 This is something that students and scholars new to academic writing find quite difficult to grasp.
-Students coming from high school typically have a broad and optimistic outlook, and in their early starts at academic writing, tend to "go big."
+Students coming from high school typically have a broad and optimistic outlook, and in their early starts at academic writing, tend to "go big."Â

 For example, if they are interested in global warming, they will write an introduction where they talk about how to solve the problem of "global warming."
 But this is impossible in research writing or academic writing.
-This is true especially if we're talking about a paper that has to be published.
+This is true especially if we're talking about a paper that has to be published.Â

 In the introduction, you should narrow down the focus of the problem of you're investigating.

-Making the problem scope manageable
+An example of the problem scope

-Problems can only be addressed only on a human level one aspect at a time.
-For example, if the student is in the field of social science, they can examine or investigate how effectively a certain course taught in an environmental awareness course improved the environmental knowledge of students.
+The problem scope should be made manageable.
+I will proceed to provide an example of a properly written problem scope.
+However, first it has to be explained that problems can only be addressed only on a human level one aspect at a time.
+For example, if the student is in the field of social science, they can examine or investigate how effectively a certain course taught in an environmental awareness course improved the environmental knowledge of students.Â

-If they are in a natural or technical science program, they can choose a topic that investigates the effectiveness of replacing chemical fertilizer, the production of which leads to high levels of energy consumption and resulting greenhouse gasses (GHGs), with an organic fertilizer that is more environmentally friendly.
+If they are in a natural or technical science program, they can choose a topic that investigates the effectiveness of replacing chemical fertilizer, the production of which leads to high levels of energy consumption and resulting greenhouse gasses (GHGs), with an organic fertilizer that is more environmentally friendly.Â

 The fall armyworm, Spodoptera Frugiperda, is a moth of the family Noctuidae and originates from the western hemisphere where it is a major agricultural pests, infesting up to 186 different plant species from 42 families.
 In 2016, it was sighted in West and Central Africa, where it causes great agricultural and economic damage.
 Year-round occurrence of the fall armyworm is observed only in subtropical and tropical regions due to its inability to survive colder regions.
 However, their migratory patterns could make their spread to South, Southeast Asia, and Australia possible through trade and travel ineveitable.
-Chemical pesticides represent one of teh most effective control against this pest.
+Chemical pesticides represent one of the most effective control against this pest.
 However, pesticides pose risks to humans and the environment.
-They contain methomyl, methyl parathion, endosulfan and lindane, highly hazardous substances.
+They contain methomyl, methyl parathion, endosulfan and lindane, highly hazardous substances.Â

 There is a need to develop safer products.
 Biopesticides based on natural antagonists of the fall armyworm could be used.
 In general, these include viruses, bacteria, fungi, mites, nematodes or other insects.
 Insect viruses play an important role because they do not only occur naturally, but are host-specific and pose no danger to humans (Julius Kuhn-Institute).
 Nonetheless, little research on this has been conducted but are fundamentally important to ensure suitable and user-friendly integrated pest management, which urged me to consider this topic for further research.

 This is a portion of an introduction written by a student in an academic writing class.
 The assignment specifically required the student to define the scope of the problem.
 There is much wrong with the post, including the lack of citations for many of the claims made.
 However, this is not our focus.
-We are interested in how well the research scope was narrowed down.
+We are interested in how well the research scope was narrowed down.Â

 The author--let's call her Jill--was specific.
 She mentioned a problem: The spread of the fall armyworm from the West to Asia.
-She provided interesting background information by mentioning how it has already spread to Africa and that it may soon reach Asia.
+She provided interesting background information by mentioning how it has already spread to Africa and that it may soon reach Asia.Â

 She also mentioned the need for using biopesticides (she actually meant natural enemies) as an alternative to chemical pesticides.
-This is all good.
+This is all good.Â

 However, this is neither narrow, specific, or manageable enough.
 Jill mentions biopesticides as an alternative to chemical pesticides to deal with the threats posed by the fall armyworm.
-But what exactly will she be investigating?
+But what exactly will she be investigating?Â

 What specific natural control method will be used?